bodil/pink/README.md

 Using the template project, this should get you a single slide containing the words "OMG SLIDES."

+## Navigating the Slide Deck

+The following keybindings allow you to navigate the slides:

+* `PageUp`/`Left` - navigate backwards
+* `PageDown`/`Right` - navigate forwards
+* `F9` - toggle dual screen mode

+If you're on a device with a touchscreen, you can also navigate backwards and forwards by swiping horizontally.

 ## How To Slide

 Looking at the `index.html` file, you'll notice that there's not much in it apart from the HTML header, a script tag which loads Pink, and a `<div id="slides">` containing a single `<section>`.
 Every `<section>` represents one single slide.
 Sections can't be nested—Pink slide decks have only one dimension.